Freedom of Information / Environmental Information Requests

 If you cannot find the information you are looking for in our Publication Scheme, please request the information in writing and submit to the following email address: email@example.com

 Requests will be handled within the statutory time limit of 20 working days as set out in the Freedom of Information Act 2000.
-Please be as specific as possible with your request and remember that you must provide contact details for where you would like the information to be sent to.
+Please be as specific as possible with your request and remember that you must provide contact details for where you would like the information to be sent to, although this can be an email address.

 Any enquiries should also pay due regard to the Legacy Corporation's duty of care to its workforce to ensure they are free from harassment in accordance with the Equalities Act 2010.
 Strong or abusive language included within requests will not be tolerated.